kaveenkumar/experimental/venv_guide.md

 virtualenv -p /usr/bin/python3.9 py39_env : creates a venv with specified python version source py39_env/bin/activate

+# to add your own directory path to the python module environment paths
+# this allows us to have our modules in a seperate directoy and let python know to check this directory while importing modules
+nano ~/.bash_profile
+export PYTHONPATH='/Users/my_modules'

 # python virtualenv setup (this is the path where the python environment and code will reside.
 # make sure the folders are created after adding them here.)
 export WORKON_HOME=~/Python/.envs